184.108.40.206 Purpose and Timeliness of Boards of Review

 - Council advancement committees must determine— and make known—method(s) for conducting Eagle Scout boards of review: whether unit committees or the council or district advancement committees administer them, and also how board chairpersons are selected.

 - If conducted at the unit level, at least one district or council representative must serve as a member.
 If the unit requests it, more than one may do so.

 - There shall be no fewer than three and no more than six members, all at least 21 years old.
-They need not be on an advancement committee or registered with the Boy Scouts of America, but they must have an understanding of the rank and the purpose and importance of the review.
+They need not be on an advancement committee or registered with the BSA, but they must have an understanding of the rank and the purpose and importance of the review.
 This holds true for Eagle boards of review held in any unit, whether troop, team, crew, or ship.

 - A board of review shall not occur until after the local council has verified the application.